Material properties are the foundation of any method that computes the mechanical performance of a part.

 All materials that are qualified for SmartSlice have been tested according to the procedure given here.

 Tensile test specimens that adhere to ASTM D638 Type I or ISO 527 Type 1A are the most common specimens used.
 We print with a gauge section width of at least 10mm, a gauge section length of at least 40mm, and a specimen thickness of at least 2.5mm.
 In general, the print profile provided by the manufacturer for the given material is used.
-These print profiles can be found on the Cura Marketplace.
+For Cura, these print profiles can be found on the Marketplace.
+For Stratos, the print profiles are already installed.

-Test specimens are printed using the manufacturer's recommended print profile, which can be installed from the Cura Marketplace.
+Test specimens are printed using the manufacturer's recommended print profile.
 If you are using SmartSlice, we recommend using the same thermal settings that are in these print profiles when printing your parts.
 If you modify any temperature setting significantly, then the resulting material properties may differ from the properties in the SmartSlice materials database.

 For all tensile specimens, the infill is set to 100% and the build orientation is "flat" as shown below.